Puzzle: Puzzle makers

-History of jigsaw and other puzzles
+History of puzzles

-Jigsaw puzzles are perhaps the most popular form of puzzle.
+The nine linked-rings puzzle, an advanced puzzle device that requires mathematical calculation to solve, was invented in China during the Warring States period (475-221 BCE).
 Jigsaw puzzles were invented around 1760, when John Spilsbury, a British engraver and cartographer, mounted a map on a sheet of wood, which he then sawed around the outline of each individual country on the map.
 He then used the resulting pieces as an aid for the teaching of geography.

 After becoming popular among the public, this kind of teaching aid remained the primary use of jigsaw puzzles until about 1820.

-The largest puzzle (40,320 pieces) is made by German game company Ravensburger.
+The largest puzzle (40,320 pieces) is made by a German game company Ravensburger.
 The smallest puzzle ever made was created at LaserZentrum Hannover.
 It is only five square millimeters, the size of a sand grain.

 The puzzles that were first documented are riddles.
 In Europe, Greek mythology produced riddles like the riddle of the Sphinx.
 Many riddles were produced during the Middle Ages, as well.

 By the early 20th century, magazines and newspapers found that they could increase their readership by publishing puzzle contests, beginning with crosswords and in modern days sudoku.